Family values. They're a cornerstone of the preparedness lifestyle - and of course, American life in general.

 One of the best hands-on ways to demonstrate water purification is by having them collect some "dirty" water from a creek, pond or equivalent.
 Then show them how a water filter "magically" removes all the sediment - and tell them even microscopic, "invisible" stuff gets removed too.

 Make it even more fun: Run an "experiment" with a few different kinds of water treatment methods.
-Then, have the kids rank the clean water produced on taste, color and more.
+Then, have the kids rank the clean water produced by taste, color and more.

 Using a Map and Compass